The Succulent Plant Page goes to Families of Succulent Plants goes to The Yucca Page goes to

 San Bernardino Mountains, Ca.

-Left: Joshua Trees growing among conifers in the San Bernardino Mountains, a short walk from US187.
+Left: Joshua Trees growing among conifers in the San Bernardino Mountains,

-Joshua Tree National Park, California goes to Park Website
+Joshua Tree National Park, Ca. goes to

-Yucca brevifolia Yucca brevifolia Yucca brevifolia Yucca brevifolia Yucca brevifolia
+Yucca brevifolia Yucca brevifolia Yucca brevifolia Yucca brevifolia

 Above: Yucca brevifolia in flower near the West entrance, Joshua Tree Park, California, May Day 2006.
+Joshua Trees in the park are often characteristically bent and twisted.